coatyio/coaty-examples/remote-operations/js/README.md

 > CONTROL" button in the action bar.
 >
 > **Tip**: The number of currently active Coaty agents for light UIs and light
-> control UIs is displayed in the footer bar.
+> control UIs is displayed in the header bar of the control UI.

 ## Run example from GitHub Pages